What is the deadline?

 How do I sign up for eRefunds?

-Log onto your MyUH Portal account, click on sign up for eRefund, and provide your bank account number and routing number.
+Log onto your MyUH Services account, click on or search for Enroll in Direct Deposit eRefunds, and provide your bank account number and routing number.

 How can I contact the Financial Aid Office?